The Climate Data Portal is the access point for all NARCliM data including the 2014 projections.

 Domain and resolution

 All of the data available from the Climate Data Portal is available over two domains and at two resolutions.
-The NARCliM domain covers southeast Australia at a horizontal resolution of ~10 kilometres.
-The Coordinated Regional Climate Downscaling Experiment (CORDEX) domain covers Australia and surrounds at a resolution of ~50 kilometres (See About NARCliM).
+The NARCliM domain covers southeast Australia at a horizontal resolution of approximately 10 kilometres.
+The Coordinated Regional Climate Downscaling Experiment (CORDEX) domain covers Australia and surrounds at a resolution of approximately 50 kilometres (See About NARCliM).

 Two types of data are available from the Climate Data Portal: